-Here we have compiled some of the best school choice resources available—including supporting organizations, information about the Supreme Court's decision in ACSTO v.
-Winn, as well as articles, books, and reports.
+Here we have compiled some of the best school choice resources available—including information about the Supreme Court's decision in ACSTO v.
+Winn; reports, articles, and books; and supporting organizations.

 Alliance Defending Freedom (ADF)

 ADF is the acclaimed legal organization that represented ACSTO in the ACSTO v.
 Winn litigation at the U.S. Supreme Court.

 American Federation for Children

 The American Federation for Children promotes educational choice and innovation, with a specific focus on school vouchers, scholarship tax credit programs, and education savings accounts.